joe7575/techage/manuals/manual_ta3_EN.md

 ## Oil Transportation

+### Oil transportation by Tank Carts

-Minecarts can be used to transport oil from the oil well to the oil processing plant.
-Only canisters or barrels can be loaded into the Minecarts.
-Therefore, the oil must first be transferred to barrels.
+Tank carts can be used to transport oil from the oil well to the oil processing plant.
+A tank cart  can be filled or emptied directly using pumps.
+In both cases, the yellow pipes must be connected to the tank cart from above.

+The following steps are necessary:

+- Place the tank cart in front of the rail bumper block.
+The bumper block must not yet be programmed with a time so that the tank cart does not start automatically
+- Connect the tank cart to the pump using yellow pipes
+- Switch on the pump
+- Program the bumper with a time (10 - 20 s)

+This sequence must be observed on both sides (fill / empty).

+[tank_cart | image]

+### Oil transportation with barrels over Minecarts

+Canisters and barrels can be loaded into the Minecarts.
+To do this, the oil must first be transferred to barrels.
 The oil barrels can be pushed directly into the Minecart with a pusher and tubes (see map).
 The empty barrels, which come back from the unloading station by Minecart, can be unloaded using a hopper, which is placed under the rail at the stop.

 It is not possible with the hopper to both **unload the empty barrels and load the full barrels at a stop**.
 The hopper immediately unloads the full barrels.
 It is therefore advisable to set up 2 stations on the loading and unloading side and then program the Minecart accordingly using a recording run.